 To create the best incentives for work, we need to lower the shirker's payoff as much as possible.
-Thus it stands to reason that we should mask performance in regions of output where the shirker is better than the worker, by awarding the same title throughout; and award titles for superior performance across regions where the worker is likely to do better.
+Thus it stands to reason that we should mask performance in regions of ouput where the shirker is better than the worker, by awarding the same title throughout; and award titles for superior performance across regions where the worker is likely to do better.
 These are reflected in the inside and outside domination conditions of our first Theorem.
 Theorem 1 (Inside-Outside Condition): Let X, Y denote the random output of the employee when he works, shirks.
-Then $I(\mathcal{P})$ is maximized over $\Pi$ at $\bar{P}$ if and only if
+Then $I(\mathcal{P})$ is maximized over $\Pi$ at $\overline{P}$ if and only if

-- (i) Inside Domination: $Y \succeq X$ on each cell of $\bar{P}$ - (ii) Outside Uniform Domination: $X \succeq_U Y$ across the cells of the ordered set $\bar{P}$
+(i) Inside Domination: Y ≥ X on each cell of P

+(ii) Outside Uniform Domination: X ≥U Y across the cells of the ordered set P